akovac35/Logging/README.md

 }
 ```

-**Do note that the ```LoggerFactoryProvider.LoggerFactory``` must be defined immediately when application is started but also updated when the logger framework is fully initialized**, to account for any changes during the initialization process (specifically for ASP.NET Core). ```LoggerHelper<T>``` should never be used inside static constructors or to initialize static logger instances.
+**Do note that the ```LoggerFactoryProvider.LoggerFactory``` must be defined immediately when application is started but also updated when the logger framework is fully initialized**, to account for any changes during the initialization process (specifically for ASP.NET Core). ```LoggerHelper<T>``` should never be used inside static constructors or its reference used to initialize variables.

 ### Method entry / exit logging